Beyond Spectral Clustering: Probabilistic Cuts for Differentiable Graph Partitioning: Abstract

 \section{Abstract}

 Probabilistic relaxations of graph cuts offer a differentiable alternative to spectral clustering, enabling end-to-end and online learning without eigendecompositions, yet prior work centered on RatioCut and lacked general guarantees and principled gradients.
 We present a unified probabilistic framework that covers a wide class of cuts, including Normalized Cut.
 Our framework provides tight analytic upper bounds on expected discrete cuts via integral representations and Gauss hypergeometric functions with closed-form forward and backward.
-Together, these results deliver a rigorous, numerically stable foundation for scalable, differentiable graph partitioning covering a wide range of clustering and contrastive learning objectives.
+Together, these results deliver a rigorous, numerically stable foundation\footnote{\href{https://github.com/ayghri/pgcuts}{ Github: \texttt{https://github.com/ayghri/pgcuts}}} for scalable, differentiable graph partitioning covering a wide range of clustering and contrastive learning objectives.